 - Seek the advice of your financial or legal advisor.

-- If you include Children's Hospital in your plans, please use our legal name and federal tax ID.
+- If you include (Short) in your plans, please use our legal name and federal tax ID.

 Legal Name: Children's Hospital Los Angeles